Supervisory Control System (FINRA Rule 3120)

 • These designated principals are responsible for establishing, maintaining, and enforcing a system of supervisory control policies and procedures

-• This is a distinct role from the day-to-day supervisory principals under Rule 3110
+• This is a distinct role from the day-to-day supervisory principals under the general supervision rule

 Exam Tip: Gotchas

-The designated principal under Rule 3120 is a specific role identified to FINRA, not just any principal.
+The designated principal under the supervisory-control rule is a specific role identified to FINRA, not just any principal.
 The exam may test whether you know this is a distinct designation from routine supervisory principals.

 Testing and Verification